Are partnerships required to file a Wisconsin partnership return?

 Generally, a partnership must keep tax records at least until the statute of limitations expires for the tax return, or each partner's tax return, on which any of those items of income, deductions, apportionment percentages, or credits appear.
-Usually this is 4 years from the due date of the return or the date filed, whichever is later.
+Usually this is four years from the due date of the return or the date filed, whichever is later.

-Keep records relating to property owned by the partnership as long as they are needed to figure the basis of the original or replacement property and for 4 years after a partnership return, or each partner's tax return, is filed on which any sales or other dispositions of the property are reported.
+Keep records relating to property owned by the partnership as long as they are needed to figure the basis of the original or replacement property and for four years after a partnership return, or each partner's tax return, is filed on which any sales or other dispositions of the property are reported.

 Keep copies of tax returns indefinitely.